Rickard Andersson: Who was Sweden school shooting suspect accused of killing 10

 The gunman behind Sweden’s worst-ever shooting has been named by Swedish media as 35-year-old Rickard Andersson.

-After massacring 10 people at Risbergska School in Orebro, police believe the attacker turned the gun on himself.
+After massacring 10 people at Risbergska School in Orebro on Tuesday, police believe the attacker turned the gun on himself.

 Andersson was described by relatives as a “loner” who “doesn't seem to like people”, Swedish outlet Aftonbladet reported.
 He suffered with mental health problems, had a licence for multiple hunting rifles, and had repeatedly been refused military service, the outlet added.

-On Tuesday, police received reports of a shooting in Orebro, a city 200km (124 miles) west of Stockholm, at 12:33 local time, before exchanging bullets with the suspect as terrified students scrambled for cover in their classrooms.
-Authorities are yet to officially name the suspected killer but a police source confirmed the name of the suspect to Reuters on Wednesday.
+On Tuesday, 130 police officers attended reports of a shooting in Orebro, a city 200km (124 miles) west of Stockholm, at 12.33pm local time, before exchanging bullets with the suspect as terrified students scrambled for cover in their classrooms.

 The gunman changed into green military clothing in a school toilet before he carried out the killings, carrying three guns and a knife, Aftonbladet reported.